AdobeDocs/uxp-premiere-pro-samples/sample-panels/metadata-handler/README.md

 ## Set Up
 - Open your console / terminal / command prompt
-- cd into the `sample-panels/metadata-handler` directory
+- Clone this repo at a preferred location of your local computer via ```git clone https://github.com/AdobeDocs/uxp-premiere-pro-samples.git```.
+This will create a new directory called ```uxp-premiere-pro-samples``` with necessary files to load this panel
-- Open the UDT tool and add this new plugin by selecting ```manifest.json``` under the metadata-handler directory
+- Open the UDT (UXP Developer Tool) and Premiere Pro (Beta)
+- In UDT, click the Add Plugin button, and then select the ```manifest.json file``` in the ```uxp-premiere-pro-samples/sample-panels/metadata-handler``` directory
 <img width="800" alt="Screenshot 2025-03-07 at 2 52 41 PM" src="https://github.com/user-attachments/assets/55739aed-28dc-4531-8d05-d7e98e42280a" />

 - Load panel from UDT and have fun playing with it!